Loonibha-Singh02/weather_app_api/README.md

 -Clone the repo in your local computer.
 -Install all the required dependencies
 -Run the app using emulator or your own phone.
+-Allow the location permission so that your location weather will be showed.
+-It may take some time to load.
 -Enter the desired location in search bar and view its current weather.
 -Click "Save" button to save your location.
--Allow the location permission so that your location weather will be showed.

 ##Reference
 -Api from =  http://www.weatherapi.com/